We Fight For You And Your Freedom

 A skilled lawyer can help in many ways in your hit and run criminal case.
 First, an attorney can present any legal defenses that may apply in your case.
 The most common defense is often that you had no idea that an accident occurred, so did not know you needed to stop.
 In addition, your attorney can argue that it was a different vehicle that left the scene.
 In addition to presenting legal defenses, a lawyer can plea bargain with prosecutors for a reduced charge or sentence.

-If you have been accused of leaving the scene of an accident, you should speak with an attorney as soon as possible.
-The outcome of a case like this can have a significant impact on your future, so it is critical to maximize your chances of obtaining a favorable result.
-To schedule a free consultation with a Miami leaving the scene of an accident attorney, call the law office of Jeffrey S. Weiner, P.A. today.
+If you have been accused of leaving the scene of an accident, you should speak with an attorney immediately.
+The outcome of a hit and run in Miami case can have a significant impact on your future, so it is critical to maximize your chances of obtaining a favorable result.